Live classes are the heart of learning at the

 If you've relying on talking through hundreds of slides to convey information — without activities or other engagement opportunities— chances are much of that information will fly past people.

 Participants learn best by doing, not just listening.
-The key to memorable teaching is enabling people to connect your material to what they already know and to practice applying the concepts.
+The key to memorable teaching is enabling people to connect your material with what they already know and to practice applying the concepts.
 This can be as simple as asking people to spend a minute thinking about a concept and writing down one thought about it.
-Or it can entail using one of the following activities.

 Think, pair, share